bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 ## Content Generation

-Now that all should be set up, let&#8217;s take the final step: creating content!
+Now that all should be set up, let's take the final step: creating content!
 This next section will and only can give you a basic idea of how to fetch content.

 ### Websites